mlab-upenn/Go-Kart/docs/source/overview.rst

 Github
 ==========
 The Gokart is an open source project.
 The code is hosted on Github.
-You can find the repositories here:
+You can find the repositories here.
 .. |Link1| raw:: html

    <a href="https://github.com/mlab-upenn/gokart-sensor/tree/ros2_foxy_purepursuit">ROS2 Foxy setup and autonomous code</a>